appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/monitoring.md

     endscript
 }
 ```

+After you add the configuration above to your `logrotate` configuration file, you should update the `postrotate ... endscript` block and paste the copied block from the [previous step](#edit-the-logrotate-configuration).

 :::caution
 The `postrotate ... endscript` block might differ from system to system, depending on how `rsyslog` or other logging services are configured.